Moon landing: Crewed landings

-A total of twelve men have landed on the Moon.
-This was accomplished with two US pilot-astronauts flying a Lunar Module on each of six NASA missions across a 41-month period starting 20 July 1969, with Neil Armstrong and Buzz Aldrin on Apollo 11, and ending on 14 December 1972 with Gene Cernan and Jack Schmitt on Apollo 17.
+A total of twelve astronauts have landed on the Moon.
+This was accomplished with two pilot-astronauts flying a Lunar Module on each of six NASA missions.
+The missions spanned a 41-month period starting 20 July 1969, beginning with Neil Armstrong and Buzz Aldrin on Apollo 11, and ending on 14 December 1972 with Gene Cernan and Harrison Schmitt on Apollo 17.
 Cernan was the last man to step off the lunar surface.

 All Apollo lunar missions had a third crew member who remained on board the command module.
-The last three missions included a drivable lunar rover, the Lunar Roving Vehicle, for increased mobility.